CVR: INEC queries two staff over alleged demand for gratification - Newsdiaryonline

 “The Commission is deeply concerned over this development as provisions have been made to our offices across the State to ensure hitch-free exercise at no cost to the citizens.

-“As an immediate measures to arrest the ugly situation, the commission has withdrawn the two Staff from the field, issued them queries and replaced them with another set of staff.”
+“As an immediate measure to arrest the ugly situation, the commission has withdrawn the two Staff from the field, issued them queries and replaced them with another set of staff.”

 Abdulwahab, who did not disclosed the identity of those involved, added that all the Electoral Officers in the 23 LGA Offices in the State had been directed to warn their staff to desist from extorting money from registrants before registering them.